radical-cybertools/ExTASY/doc/pages/coam.rst

-        initial_crd_file        = './penta.crd'     # Entire path to Coordinates file - Do not use $HOME or the likes top_file                = './penta.top'     # Entire path to Topology file - Do not use $HOME or the likes logfile                 = 'coco.log'        # Name of the log file created by pyCoCo
+        initial_crd_file        = './penta.crd'     # Entire path to Coordinates file - Do not use $HOME or the likes top_file                = './penta.top'     # Entire path to Topology file - Do not use $HOME or the likes logfile                 = 'coco.log'        # Name of the log file created by pyCoCo atom_selection          = None              # optional atom selection string that enables pyCoCo to work only on a subset of the biomolecular system

         #-------------------------Analysis--------------------------
         grid                    = '5'               # Number of points along each dimension of the CoCo histogram